IncursusInc/sitecommander/README.md

 DrupalStat features include:

 * CPU load average gauges, so you can monitor your server's workload
-* Implemented as a Drupal block, so you can put it on the same page as our Redistat block module, or other blocks to make your own dashboard
+* Implemented as a Drupal block, so you can put it on the same page as other blocks to make your own dashboard
 * Breakdown of published nodes by type, with shortcuts to create new nodes, or browse nodes by type
 * Quickly see how many modules you have installed and a shortcut to install new ones
 * Quickly see how many authenticated users are currently online
 * Quickly see how many visitors (non authenticated) are currently online (if using Redis as a caching backend)
-* Ability to purge sessions
 * Quickly see today's top site searches
 * See when cron last ran and a shortcut to manually run it
 * See when the updates checker last ran, and a shortcut to manually check for updates
 * Shortcut to clear/rebuild the Drupal cache
+* Integration with Redis for stats, ability to clear Redis cache
+* Integration with PHP Opcache for stats, ability to clear Opcache
+* Integration with APC for stats, ability to clear APC cache
+* Shortcut to clear out old aggregated CSS/JS files that just take up space
 * See how much disk space your full Drupal install is taking up
 * Integration with the MailChimp module to see some high level statistics about your lists, subscribers, open rates, and click through rates.
 * More to come!